 Here’s how I explain the value of book formatting: It’s what makes a book look and read like a professional book.
 My blog post, “Book Formatting and Cover Design Make Your Manuscript… a Book,” tells you all about it.

-You should have everything you need to get started and to upload your materials to BookBaby.
-The process is pretty easy, but your publishing specialists can help you if needed.
-It’s going to be a busy month for us — the BookBaby team and you — to hit all our deadlines.
+(Bonus points and more holiday selling time is awarded to the authors who beat the calendar and have their books ready even earlier.)
+At this point you should have everything you need to get started and to choose your publishing package and upload your materials to BookBaby.
+The process is easy, but your publishing specialist can help.
+It’s going to be a busy next few weeks for us — the BookBaby team and you — to hit all our deadlines.

 The key to a successful book launch: Pre-orders